 Economic Cycle/Reward Cycle

 Fail forward: a procedural philosophy that says even failed rolls result in a change in the fiction.
 For example, in Apocalypse World, the MC makes a move when a player rolls a 6-.
 This is explicitly not a failure, but the player might not get what they want while the MC moves the fiction forward.
 Or in Burning Wheel (and later, games that borrow this idea, such as the Mutant: Year Zero engine), the GM always states the consequence of a failed roll before the roll is made.
-“Nothing happens” is the typical failure state of traditional games designed in the past.
+“Nothing happens” is the typical failure state of traditional games.

 Fiction First (follow the fiction)